Super Bowl IV: Records set

 The following records were set or tied in Super Bowl IV, according to the official NFL.com boxscore and the ProFootball reference.com game summary.
 Some records have to meet NFL minimum number of attempts to be recognized.
-The minimums are shown (in parenthesis).
+The minimums are shown (in parentheses).

 Starting lineups

 Players' shares

 As with the previous three Super Bowls, the players' shares were $15,000 each for the winning team and $7,500 each for the losing team.
 This was in addition to the league championship money earned a week earlier, approximately $8,000 each.